Shaheer-khan-github/Power-BI-Skill-Track-Data-Camp/README.md

 By the end of the track, you'll have all the important basic Power BI skills under your toolbelt and can start using Power BI for your own analyses.

 -----------------------------------------------------------------------------------
-The below-given dashboard was designed during course 4
+The below-given dashboards was designed during course 4
 -----------------------------------------------------------------------------------
 ![Case Study Dashboard-1](https://user-images.githubusercontent.com/59821979/184941308-f9ef9513-beb4-446f-987e-b7f466d86720.jpg)
 ![Case Study Dashboard-2](https://user-images.githubusercontent.com/59821979/184941338-8e487a76-4c18-4867-8c65-7e00c3f59c0d.jpg)